 The Butchart Gardens is a stunningly beautiful destination and is just a 35-minute drive or bus ride from the center of Victoria.
 The gardens were established when the Butchart family decided to build a Japanese garden on a limestone quarry.
 Known as the Sunken Garden, it became a place of true beauty and relaxation.
 Other gardens on-site include the rose garden, with its rose-laden arches, and the Italian garden that has a bronze statue and a florally decorated pond.
 You’ll also find Gelateria Benvenuto, an ice cream parlor, on the premises.
 The Mediterranean garden hosts exotic plants from all over the world, thriving in the temperate climate of Vancouver Island.

 Victoria: The Butchart Gardens Tour

 Duration: 4 hour

 Get out into nature on Vancouver Island!

-While enjoying everything this exciting city has to offer, including museums, parks, art galleries, shopping, restaurants, and more, make sure to explore the beautiful Vancouver Island a little further by heading out on one of these top day trips from Victoria, Canada.
+While enjoying everything this exciting city has to offer, including museums, golf courses, parks, art galleries, restaurants, dessert spots, and more, make sure to explore the beautiful Vancouver Island a little further by heading out on one of these top day trips from Victoria, Canada.

 Get Trip101 in your inbox